sunil-srinivasa/sunil-srinivasa.github.io/_posts/2016-12-10-Multi-objective Reinforcement Learning.md

 In the MORL domain, there are two standard approaches that are usually taken:

-1) The $$\textbf{single-objective}$$ practice is to use a scalar objective function that is a weighted sum or a function of all the objectives.
+1) The $\textbf{single-objective}$ practice is to use a scalar objective function that is a weighted sum or a function of all the objectives.
 In this regard, it is sometimes common to order or rank the objectives for choosing the appropriate weights; and also order or rank the solutions obtained.
 However, it is not only difficult to determine how to weigh the objectives, but also often harder to balance the factors to achieve satisfactory performance along all the objectives.

-2) The alternative $$\textbf{Pareto}$$ starategy tries to find multiple solutions to the MORL problem that offer trade-offs among the various objectives.
-In other words, these multiple solutions, also called $$\textbf{Pareto solutions}$$, are non-superior or non-dominating over each other.
-The set of Pareto-optimal solutions constitute what is called the $$\textbf{Pareto front}$$ or $$\textbf{Pareto boundary}$$.
+2) The alternative $\textbf{Pareto}$ starategy tries to find multiple solutions to the MORL problem that offer trade-offs among the various objectives.
+In other words, these multiple solutions, also called $\textbf{Pareto solutions}$, are non-superior or non-dominating over each other.
+The set of Pareto-optimal solutions constitute what is called the $\textbf{Pareto front}$ or $\textbf{Pareto boundary}$.
 It is left to the discretion of the end-user to then select the operating solution point.
 Pareto methods are also called filter methods (see [[1]](http://users.iems.northwestern.edu/~nocedal/book/index.html){:target="_blank"}, chapter 15.4), which are classical algorithms from multi-objective optimization literature that seek to generate a sequence of points, so that each one is not strictly dominated by a previous one .

 In this blog post, we explain how to obtain the Pareto front for the [Cartpole](https://gym.openai.com/envs/CartPole-v0/){:target="_blank"} environment.